hungcq/knowledge-repo/wip/the-molecule-of-more.md

   - Highlight anomaly, sensitive behaviors
 - Use lots of individual examples & stories

+## Terms
+- Reward prediction error
+- Peripersonal vs extrapersonal
+- Romance: dopamine thrill at the start of relationship
+- H&N (here and now) chemicals: serotonin, oxytocin, endorphins, endocannabinoids chemicals
+- Passionate (usually 12-18 months) vs companionate love (after)
+- Dopaminergic personality (brain naturally produce more dopamine):
+  - High number of sexual partners
+  - Low age of first sexual intercourse

 ## Arguments
+### 1. Love
+- Dopamine is not a marker of pleasure.
+It is a reaction to the unexpected - possibility and anticipation
+- Dopamine rushes come from promising surprises (eg new, unexpected messages (content not revealed), new people...)
+- -> Stop when things become regular events
+- Reward prediction error:
+  - We constantly make predictions about what is coming next
+  - Dopamine rush comes:
+    - When what happens is better than expected
+    - There is a possibility of it
+- Brain deals with within reach things (peripersonal) & out of reach things (extrapersonal) in dif ways
+- H&N chemicals give pleasure from sensation & emotion from peripersonal space
+- Getting things in extrapersonal space requires effort, time & planning
+- -> Dopamine exercise control when brain is engaged with extrapersonal space: to maximize resources in the future, to pursuit better things
+- Dopamine doesn't react to having things, only to getting new things
+- -> Need to transition to H&N chemicals to enjoy things we have
+- Same with acquiring (extrapersonal) & maintaining love (peripersonal)
+- -> Need to transition to experience the H&N (satisfaction) after early romance/passionate love (pursuit)
+- Long term rela chemicals: oxytocin (more in female) & vasopressin (male)
+- Glamour: when we see things that stimulate our dopaminergic imagination, drowning out our ability to accurately perceive H&N reality
+- -> Create desires that cannot be fulfilled because they are only in our imagination
+- Unpredictable/random reward -> more dopamine -> more attempts
+- -> Gambling behaviors
+- Testosterone:
+  - Related to muscular features: facial hair, increased muscle mass, low-pitched voice
+  - Vary mostly between individuals
+  - H&N chemical, create sexual desire (any partner can satisfy) in both male & female
+  - Not suppressed but work together with dopamine
+  - Suppressed by long term rela chemicals (oxytocin & vasopressin)
+- -> Related to marry behavior: naturally high = less likely to marry.
+Marry = reduced testosterone level
+- Sex:
+  - First stage: desire & arousal: dopaminergic, future-looking
+  - Physical contact & orgasm: H&N experience (endorphins), dopamine region (prefrontal cortex) shut down
+  - -> Need to focus on present to enjoy sex
+- Suppressing sexual behavior can prolong passionate love

+### 2. Drugs

 ## Criticism
 - Focus on biological factors.
 A complete analysis of behaviors would need to take into accounts the nurture factors.
 Some warrants on p.153-154.